Secretary of the Army reverses Arlington Cemetery's decision to cancel 'Wreaths Across America'

 WASHINGTON — The Secretary of the Army, Ryan McCarthy, announced Tuesday that he would be reversing Arlington Cemetery's decision to cancel the annual laying of wreaths event in December.
-McCarthy said he is ordering the cemetery to “safely host” the annual event.
+McCarthy said he is ordering the cemetery to move forward and “safely host” Wreaths Across America (WAA).

 Details are limited so far on how the event will be executed, but organizers say the usual thousands of volunteers won't be allowed.